vegaprotocol/vegacapsule/config.md

 <dd>

-Path (relative or absolute) to vega binary that will be used to generate and run the network.
+Path (relative or absolute) to Vega binary that will be used to generate and run the network.

 Default value: <code>vega</code>